youdouble/temp/README.md

 ## What it do?

-  It's prettu much so I can stick a .json file, or whatever in here so if I need to fake a truly external endpoint I can.
-That's it.
+  Since I am generally logged into Github its easy for me to just pop a fake JSON object in here and grab it from a service.